cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 \end{align}
 \]

-where $\alpha_i$ is an unkown parameter estimated by the SVM algorithm.
+where $\alpha_i$ is an unknown parameter estimated by the SVM algorithm.
 We can generalize the above equation for $\hat{y}$ even further to matrix form with

 \[
 f(u) = \beta_0\ +\ \sum_{i=1}^{n}\alpha_iK\left(x_i,\mathbf{u}\right)